 What’s more, general safety regulations exist guiding elevator manufacturing and installation best practices.
 Ask all elevator businesses you’re vetting if they follow 2016’s ASME 17.1/CSA B44 ordinances.
-Following these codes is voluntary, so you’ll want to find out early if a manufacturer adheres to them.
+Following these residential elevator codes is voluntary, so you’ll want to find out early if a manufacturer adheres to them.
 In doing so, you proactively take your safety into your own hands.

-At Inclinator, we outfit state-of-art elevator technology that meets the utmost safety standards.
+At Inclinator, we outfit state-of-the-art elevator technology that meets the utmost safety standards.
 We install our elevators like they’re going into our own homes, carrying our own loved ones.
 This means elevator safety features such as:

 - Code-compliant safety gates